 When the California Consumer Privacy Act (CCPA) takes effect on January 1, 2020, companies must have data workflows and technical solutions in place to manage consumers’ new rights under the law.
 These include, but are not limited to, the right to request access to the actual pieces of data collected, the right to request an opt out, and the right to deletion.
 Accurately and at scale, these rights are difficult to manage without technology, a reality many companies may not be aware of.

 To discuss how the law came about and the potential impact the exercising of these rights have on affected companies, we recorded an on-demand webinar titled Preparing for the CCPA, part 1: Understanding the CCPA’s Impact on Your Tech Stack.
-Read three takeaways from the webinar below or watch it here.
+Read three takeaways from the webinar below.

 CCPA Came about Due to Growing Awareness of Data Misuse